-EAN Congress 2024: engineers for the future
+EAN Congress 2024: Engineers for the future

 paid

-Registration is now open for the event in the EPC calendar.
 As always, we offer an impressive line-up of speakers and bring you an array of sessions and panels to inform and inspire you.
 Watch this space for speaker announcements.
 Our Annual Congress Dinner will be held at the National Museum Cardiff, and social activities include a walking tour of Cardiff Barrage.
 Follow our Twitter announcements @EngProfCouncil #EANCongress24.

 Registration now open – The EAN Annual Congress is the flagship event in the EPC calendar.
 Join us in Cardiff between 9th-11th June for Congress 2024 – our theme this year is Engineers for the Future.